chancefcc/deck-bpdao/slides.md

 hide: false
 ---

-# Market Analysis & Strategy (2/3): Competitive Advantages:
+# Market Analysis & Strategy (2/3): Competitive Advantages

 - **Innovative Model:** Deep integration of RWA and blockchain technology, creating a new paradigm for value measurement in the global recycling industry.
 - **Empowerment, Not Competition:** Collaborate with existing industry participants for mutual benefit, expanding the market pie together.